jasminejoy01/CPS803-Suicide-Detection/README.md

 # Suicide Detection (CPS803)
 ### Abstract
 Project uses ML techniques in detecting a probable suicide message based on social media posts.
-For this purpose, we will train and test classifiers such as Naïve Bayes, Support Vector Model, Logistic Regression and MLP to distinguish Reddit posts that indicate suicide and non-suicide.
+For this purpose, we trained and tested classical machine learning classifiers such as Naïve Bayes, Support Vector Model, and Logistic Regression distinguish Reddit posts that indicate suicide and non-suicide.
 The word associations derived from each method is used to identify posts with suicidal tendencies.

 ### Datasets <br>